 How Do I Go About Becoming a Bookie?

 Since May of 2018, the U.S. Supreme Court opened the floodgates for legalized sports wagering after kicking decades of prohibition to the curb.
-Some states embraced, others did so half-assed, and still others have sat on the sidelines for now.
+Most states embraced, others did so half-assed, and still others have sat on the sidelines for now.
+The latter includes two of the US most populous states: California and Texas.

 No matter which state you live in, there is an appetite for local bookmakers whose business relies primarily on friend and family referrals.